 British Lung Foundation - information and advice about issues relating to various lung conditions.

-Macmillan Cancer Support - Macmillan in Scotland offers practical, emotional and financial help to people affected by cancer.
+Macmillan Cancer Support - Macmillan in Scotland offers practical, emotional and financial help to people affected by cancer, including through their Online Community.
 They provide trained medical professionals to the NHS and have cancer centres throughout the country.

 Motor Neurone Disease Association - MND Scotland provide information and support for people living with MND and for those close to them.